Qompa-Fi/react-native-challenge/README.md

 ## Bonus points

-- When a text chunk is copied to the clipboard, a simple toast message should be displayed.
+- When a text chunk is copied to the clipboard, a simple toast message should be displayed notifying to the user.